serenity-rs/serenity/README.md

 the HTTP functions.
 - **standard_framework**: A standard, default implementation of the Framework
 - **utils**: Utility functions for common use cases by users.
-- **voice**: Enables compilation of voice support, so that voice channels can be connected to and audio can be sent/received.
+- **voice**: Enables registering a voice plugin to the client, which will handle actual voice connections from Discord.
+[lavalink-rs][project:lavalink-rs] or [Songbird][project:songbird] are recommended voice plugins.
 - **default_native_tls**: Default features but using `native_tls_backend`
 instead of `rustls_backend`.
 - **absolute_ratelimits**: Whether the library should use your system clock to avoid